psoerensen/qgg/cran-comments.md

-## Submission
+## Resubmission
-This is a new submission where:
+This is a new version of the package where:

 * Added Bayesian linear regression models fitted using individual level data
-* Added Bayesian linear regression models fitted using sparse LD data
+* Added Bayesian linear regression models fitted using marker summary statistics and sparse LD data
+* Added LDSC regression for estimation heritabily and correlation
+* Added functions for processing and quality control of marker summary statistics

 Results for check_for_cran():